The Baby (song): Music video

-The video shows Shelton singing in a room with blue screens while watching flashbacks of his life and family.
-The roll of film also shows flashbacks and pictures of the narrator and his family.
-It was directed by Peter Zavadil.
+The video shows Shelton singing in a room with blue screens, watching flashbacks of his life and family.
+The roll of film also shows flashbacks and pictures of Shelton and his family.
+The video was directed by Peter Zavadil, and premiered on CMT on December 25, 2002, along with Keith Urban's "Raining on Sunday", and Deana Carter's "There's No Limit".

 Chart performance

 The song debuted at No. 48 on the Hot Country Singles & Tracks chart dated November 2, 2002.
 It spent 24 weeks on that chart, and became his second Number One single on the chart dated February 22, 2003, holding the top spot for three weeks.
 It peaked at 28 on the Billboard Hot 100.